 Remittance of the aggregate amount of all deductions made pursuant to this Article shall be made to the Association by the City within thirty (30) days after such deductions are made.
 As soon as administratively possible, the City shall make such remittance by electronic transfer to the financial institution(s) as designated by the Association.

 17.5 New Employee Roster/Orientation

-The City shall provide the Association with a list of new Association hires including name, date of hire, classification and work location within one week of start datedepartment every pay period.
+The City shall provide the Association with a list of new Association hires including name, date of hire, classification and department every pay period.